oracle/truffleruby/doc/user/installing-graalvm.md

 GraalVM starts with a base image which provides the platform for high-performance language runtimes.

-The Community Edition base image can be installed [from GitHub](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-20.3.0), under an open source licence.
+The Community Edition base image can be installed [from GitHub] https://www.graalvm.org/downloads), under an open source licence.
 The Enterprise Edition base image can be installed from [Oracle Downloads](https://www.oracle.com/downloads/graalvm-downloads.html) page by accepting the Oracle License Agreement.

 Nightly builds of the GraalVM Community Edition are [also available](https://github.com/graalvm/graalvm-ce-dev-builds/releases).